Ireland ranked lowest in Europe for renewable energy readiness

 Why so low?

-Ireland’s low performance in the ranking has been attributed to two primary causes.
+Ireland has set out a plan to reach a 51pc reduction in emissions by 2030, setting the country on a path to net-zero emissions no later than 2050.
+But the country’s low performance in this ranking has been attributed to two primary factors.

 The first is the country’s failure to allow low or zero-carbon projects to connect to the national grid.
-The report highlights that this factor is delaying Ireland’s transition to renewable energy, noting that the situation is “becoming increasingly critical”.
+The report highlighted that this is delaying Ireland’s transition to renewable energy, noting that the situation is “becoming increasingly critical”.

-Electric vehicles is another area in which Ireland is lagging compared to its European counterparts.
-The report noted that EVs accounted for 5pc of all newly registered vehicles in Ireland in 2021, compared to 12pc in the UK, 20pc in the Netherlands and 65pc in Norway.

-According to the report, Ireland needs to install 100,000 chargers within the next eight years to meet that target.
+Ireland aims to reach nearly 1m EVs by the end of the decade, and may need to install 100,000 chargers within the coming years to meet that target.

 “As a global power management company, we know that businesses around the world are embracing the opportunities presented by net zero and accordingly, they are investing in renewable energy technologies,” said Phil Kane, country manager of Eaton Ireland, which co-sponsored the report.